ItsVictorTube/NeverHungry/README.md

-🍫 NeverHungry - A Minecraft Mod
+# 🍫 NeverHungry - A Minecraft Mod

-NeverHungry is a fun and flavorful Minecraft mod that adds a tasty twist to your survival experience!
+**NeverHungry** is a fun and flavorful Minecraft mod that adds a tasty twist to your survival experience!

-🥢 What Does It Do?
+## 🥢 What Does It Do?

-Adds Pocky to your game, which gives special effects upon consumption.
+Adds **Pocky** to your game, which gives special effects upon consumption.
 Each Pocky has slightly different effects depending on the taste and sugar content of the Pocky.

-Currently, I only have Pocky added, but I plan to add many more foods in the future — so stay tuned for delicious updates!
+Currently, I only have Pocky added, but I plan to add **many more foods** in the future — so stay tuned for delicious updates!

-📦 Food Items
+## 📦 Food Items

-Chocolate Pocky
+- Chocolate Pocky

-Chocolate Pocky with 24k Gold Leaf
+- Chocolate Pocky with 24k Gold Leaf

-Chocolate Pocky with Blueberry Filling
+- Chocolate Pocky with Blueberry Filling

-Chocolate Pocky with White Breadstick (sweeter variant)
+- Chocolate Pocky with White Breadstick (sweeter variant)

-Chocolate Pocky with Cookies & Cream Breadstick
+- Chocolate Pocky with Cookies & Cream Breadstick

-Hot Chocolate
+- Hot Chocolate

 🔮 More foods coming soon...

-🛠️ Installation Instructions
+## 🛠️ Installation Instructions

+1. **Download Fabric**
-Download FabricMake sure you have the Fabric Mod Loader installed for the correct version of Minecraft.
-You can get it from the official Fabric website.
+   Make sure you have the Fabric Mod Loader installed for the correct version of Minecraft.
+You can get it from the official [Fabric website](https://fabricmc.net/).

+2. **Install Fabric API**
-Install Fabric API Some mods also need the Fabric API.
-Check if it's a dependency for NeverHungry and download it if needed.
+   Some mods require the Fabric API.
+You can download it from the [Fabric API page on Modrinth](https://modrinth.com/mod/fabric-api) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api).

+3. **Download the Mod File**
-Download the Mod FileGet the latest version of NeverHungry-x.x.x.jar from the Releases page or from Modrinth.
+   Get the latest version of `NeverHungry-x.x.x.jar` from the [Releases](#) page or from [Modrinth](https://modrinth.com/).

-Place the Mod in the Mods Folder
+4. **Place the Mod in the Mods Folder**

-Navigate to your Minecraft directory:Windows: %appdata%\.minecraft\modsmacOS: ~/Library/Application Support/minecraft/modsLinux: ~/.minecraft/mods
+   - Navigate to your Minecraft directory:
+     - **Windows:** `%appdata%\.minecraft\mods`
+     - **macOS:** `~/Library/Application Support/minecraft/mods`
+     - **Linux:** `~/.minecraft/mods`

-Drop the .jar file into the mods folder.
+   - Drop the `.jar` file into the `mods` folder.

+5. **Launch Minecraft**
-Launch MinecraftStart the game using the Fabric profile.
+   Start the game using the Fabric profile.
 Enjoy your Pocky-powered adventure!

-🧁 Future Plans
+## 🧁 Future Plans

-Add more food items with unique effects
+- Add more food items with unique effects

-Add compatibility with REI (Roughly Enough Items)
+- Add compatibility with REI (Roughly Enough Items)

+## 💬 Feedback & Suggestions

+Have an idea for a new snack or feature?
+Open an issue or get in touch — I’d love to hear from you!

 💬 Feedback & Suggestions